 sherlock and sheldon are custom models built with a Modelfile in the Ollama Setup lesson.
 The model argument must exactly match the name you used in ollama create.

-Instead of baking a persona into the Modelfile, you can inject it at runtime using SystemMessage.
-This lets a single base model (e.g., qwen3) behave differently without creating separate models.
+So, here comes SystemMessage to the rescue.
+Instead of baking a persona into a Modelfile, we pass it along with our messages at call time.
+This lets a single base model, like qwen3, behave differently on every call, without creating separate models.

 from langchain_core.messages import SystemMessage, HumanMessage